NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The minimize this noise, we want to increase the capacitance of the power and ground planes.
 One way to think of capacitance is as a resistance to changes in voltage, so adding more  will reduce noise (which is an unwanted change in voltage).
 Small capacitors can filter out high-frequency noise, while larger capacitors filter out lower-frequency noise.

 There are two ways to add capacitance.
 The first is to add capacitors.
 The IMU and the microcontroller both describe the number and kind of decoupling capacitors you should incorporate and they tell you to place them as close as possible to the power and ground pins on the device.
-This is because, to be most effective, the extra capacitance we add needs to be as close to the source of the noise as possible.
+This is because, to be most effective, the extra capacitance we add needs to be as close to the source of the noise as possible (to minimize resistance and inductance between the cap and the device).

 The second way to add capacitance is to build a capacitor into the board.
-A capacitor is just two layers of metal separate by an insulator.
+A capacitor is just two layers of metal separated by an insulator.
 We can easily construct this in a PCB by laying down metal in two layers on top of eachother, and connecting one to power and one to ground.
 The result is a very small capacitor but one that we can put nearly everywhere on the PCB (so it will be a close as physically possible to the devices).
+In our design this capacitance is not critical, but in higher-speed design, it is critical to filtering out the higher-frequency switching noise.

 ### Building Power and Ground Planes out of Pours

-PCBs provide an easy to minimize inductance and resistance while maximizing capacitance in our power distribution system: Power planes.
+PCBs provide an easy way to minimize inductance and resistance while maximizing capacitance in our power distribution system: Power planes.
 Power planes are entire layers of your PCB dedicated to power or ground.
 They cover all or most of the PCB and the power and ground planes should overlap as much as possible.
 This provides:

 1. Low resistance and inductance because they planes act as very wide wires.
 2. Capacitance because the power and ground planes form two plates of a capacitor.